rajeshchukka/recurrent_neural_networks/README.md

 ## Credits

-The credits for this code go to [Andrej Karpathy](https://gist.github.com/karpathy/d4dee566867f8291f086).
-My favorite DL researcher <3 I've merely created a wrapper to get people started.
+The credits for this code go to [Andrej Karpathy](https://gist.github.com/karpathy/d4dee566867f8291f086) and Siraj Raval.
+I've merely created it again and tested to get familier with myself.